-The down time was mainly comprised of data download time; except for a one day outage on 14 August.
+The down time was wholly comprised of data download time.

 The Continuing Bowen Earthquake Sequence

 On 2016-08-18 at 04:30 UTC an ML 5.8 earthquake1 occurred 63 km north east of Bowen in the Whitsunday Passage.
 This was followed over the next three weeks by 77 aftershocks ranging from ML 1.6 to ML 4.2 that were located by CQSRG; however there were many more aftershocks of magnitudes below ML 1.6 that have been identified by CQSRG in the Bowen Urban Monitoring (UM) network site (BW1H) seismic records but have not been located due to insufficient recordings.
 This sequence of events is known within CQSRG as the 2016 Bowen or Whitsunday Passage Earthquake and Aftershock Sequence (BW 2016).